Dutch Shepherd: The Dutch Shepherd in the United States

-The kennel club of registry for the Dutch Shepherd in the United States is the United Kennel Club, having first published their breed standard on 1 January 1995.
+The kennel club of registry for the Dutch Shepherd in the United States is the United Kennel Club, having first published their breed standard in January 1995.
 Established in 1898, the United Kennel Club is the largest all-breed, performance-dog registry in the world, registering dogs from all 50 U.S. states and 25 foreign countries.
 More than 60% of its nearly 16,000 annually licensed events are tests of hunting ability, training, and instinct.

 UKC-registered Dutch Shepherds successfully compete in conformation, obedience, agility, rally, weight pull, nosework, dock jumping, lure coursing, and previously in protection/police dog events through the now-defunct Dog Sport program.
-The Dutch Shepherd Dog Club of America UKC Provisional National Breed Club reveals that the UKC reflects 2,198 permanently registered Dutch Shepherds in their archives, but indicates the number of active (under the age of 12) Dutch Shepherds totals 1,328 dogs (as of 1 June 2023).
+The Dutch Shepherd Dog Club of America The UKC Provisional National Breed Club has 2,198 permanently registered Dutch Shepherds in their archives, but indicates the number of active (under the age of 12) Dutch Shepherds totals 1,328 dogs, as of 1 June 2023.

 As of 2012, the Dutch Shepherd is being recorded by the American Kennel Club in their Foundation Stock Service, accepting pedigrees from some FCI members as eligibility, but declining membership to dogs with pedigrees from certain other FCI member countries.
 FSS breeds are not eligible for AKC registration, but once individually registered under the FSS program, a Dutch Shepherd is able to compete in the AKC companion events of obedience, tracking, agility, and rally.

-The American Kennel Club board of directors voted their approval on 16 January 2016 of moving the Dutch Shepherd to the Miscellaneous Class effective 1 January 2017 and has designated the American Dutch Shepherd Association as the AKC Parent Club for the breed.
-In March 2024, the American Kennel Club's FSS database reflected a total of 854 Dutch Shepherds recorded, with 774 of them having 3 generations listed.
+The American Kennel Club board of directors voted their approval in January 2016 of moving the Dutch Shepherd to the Miscellaneous Class, effective January 2017 and has designated the American Dutch Shepherd Association as the AKC Parent Club for the breed.
+In March 2024, the American Kennel Club's FSS database had 854 Dutch Shepherds recorded, with 774 of them having 3 generations listed.